zzc-1998/VQA_PC/README.md

 ## Start with Generating 2D Inputs and Frames
 Use the **rotation.py** in folder **rotation**.
 We have prepared two .ply samples for test.
 You can simply run the **rotation.py** with default parameters for test.
 The **rotation.py** should generate the 2D Inputs, frames, and videos in the *./imgs*, *./frames*, and *./videos* located in the same dir as **rotation.py**.

-Change the necessray input and output as illustrated:
+To test with your data, please change the necessray input and output as illustrated:

 ```
 parser.add_argument('--path', type=str, default = './ply/') #path to the file that contain .ply models